Kumarmehta019/TKG-Fashion/README.md

 <img width="1000" alt="Screenshot 2022-01-03 at 16 20 03" src="https://user-images.githubusercontent.com/88886169/147954170-daf5dcd2-51df-498b-ba32-1eedf656bcb5.png">

+### Work Split:

+We all built out the backend together but the front-end tasks were split as follows:

+#### 1. Talia:
+Talia worked on the login and register modal pages, the bag/cart, similar items feature and part of the navbar.
+Talia worked on the error handling and CSS for her components/features.

+#### 2. Kumar:
+I worked on part of the navbar, footer, home page (which included the carousel, navigation buttons and partial coding of the filtered items page, random item generator, carousel with trending brands), website name and logo, brand logos and gifs.
+I worked on the error handling and CSS for my components/features.

+#### 3. Gayatri:
+Gayatri worked on the product index page, filtered categories, review form and styling of the product show page.
+Gayatri worked on the error handling and CSS for her components/features.

 ### Getting Started:

 #### Backend

 We agreed as a group to build out the backend components of the project together so that we could all help each other code this part and to also limit the amount of time spent on the backend.
-One person would screen share over a zoom video call and the others would guide the person coding and also look out for any errors/mistakes.
+One person would screen share over a Zoom video call and the others would guide the person coding and also look out for any errors/mistakes.
 The backend took a few days to create, with each member of the team coding, guiding and looking out for errors/mistakes during the live coding session.
 We also used this time to discuss and implement the embedded or referenced relationships for our App.
 The backend is a CRUD API, using PostgreSQL, Python and Django.
 We agreed as a group to seed data into various tables of our database.

 We created six models (products, images, reviews, orders, sellers and jwt_auth).
 The product, image and review models are shown below: